dqops/dqo/docs/working-with-dqo/integration-with-external-tools/airflow/run-checks-operators.md

 **DAG example**

-The example sets task to execute all profiling sensors on "example_connection" connection every 12 hours.
+The example sets a task to execute all profiling sensors on "example_connection" connection every 12 hours.
 The operator connects to the locally started DQOps server.

 ```python